ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 Metrics View
 ------------

+Ray exports default metrics which are available from the :ref:`Metrics View <dash-metrics-view>`.
+Here are some available example metrics.

+- The tasks, actors, and placement groups broken down by states.
+- The :ref:`logical resource usage <logical-resources>` across nodes.
+- The hardware resource usage across nodes.
+- The autoscaler status.

+See :ref:`System Metrics Page <system-metrics>` for available metrics.

 .. note::

   The metrics view required the Prometheus and Grafana setup. **See :ref:`Ray Metrics <ray-metrics>` to learn how to set up Prometheus and Grafana**.